 - All human and animal studies should be accompanied by a certificate of Ethics clearance, issued by an appropriate Institutional Review Board/Ethics Committee/ Departmental Board of Study or an equivalent authority of competence.

 - Statistical methods should be described in detail.

-- Use of the word correlation requires reporting of the correlation coefficient.
+- The use of the word correlation requires reporting the correlation coefficient.